Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Metrics on spaces of metrics

+Note, that these two conditions are necessary in order to ensure that $G^P$ is a Riemannian metric.
+In the following we will refer to $P$ as an operator field.
+Further conditions on this operator field are formulated in \cref{sec:conditions} below.

+Including the operator field $P$ in the definition of the metric allows one to consider higher order metrics.
+In particular the setting encompasses the following examples:

-where $g^0_2$ is the induced metric on $\binom{0}{2}$-tensors, and $f$ is a suitable spectral function as considered in Sections~\ref{sec:sectorial}--\ref{sec:perturbative}.
+where $f$ is a suitable spectral function as considered in \cref{sec:sectorial,sec:perturbative}.
 Further metrics considered in the literature include curvature and volume weighted metrics, which can also be formulated in the present framework \cite{Clarke2013c}.